NatWest to exit Ireland, tumbles to 2020 loss

 Overall, NatWest’s impairment charges for expected bad loans came in at 3.2 billion pounds for 2020, below the bank’s guidance of a minimum 3.5 billion pounds.

-Among other targets, the lender said it would aim to hit a return on tangible equity of 9-10% and reduce its other expenses by 4% a year, both by 2023.
+The bank said by 2023 it would aim to reduce its capital buffer to 13-14%, hit a return on tangible equity of 9-10% and reduce costs by 4% a year.

-Rose’s pay was 1.8 million pounds, as she voluntarily gave up a quarter of her fixed share allowance, and the bank said she had also decided not to take a long-term incentive award in 2021.
+Rose’s pay was 1.8 million pounds, after she voluntarily gave up a quarter of her fixed pay for 2020.

 Reporting by Iain Withers and Lawrence White; Editing by Rachel Armstrong and Emelia Sithole-Matarise